tusharkx/test_github/README.md

-# this branch is just to test python github api.
+# this project is just to test python github api.